Food Revolution Network

 iStock.com/Drbouz

-A side dish is just what it sounds like — a dish served on the side of a main meal or entree.
-(Of course, that means that technically the main dish is served on the side of the side — but that’s probably not important.)
+A side dish is just what it sounds like — a dish served on the side of a main meal or entrée.
+(Of course, technically the main dish is served on the side of the side — but that’s probably not important.)

 With all the deliciousness that sides can confer, some people bring out a bunch of side dishes and consider them a full meal — no main dish required.

 Many conventional side dishes already consist of vegetables and other plant-based foods, so it’s easier to make them without animal products or added sugar than some typical main course dishes.
-Yet, many conventional holiday side dishes are still swimming in these ingredients, so we have some work to do to create healthy versions.
-Luckily, there are plenty of whole foods, plant-based substitutions for ingredients like milk, cheese, eggs, butter, meat, added sugar, refined flour, or excess salt.
+Yet, many conventional holiday side dishes still rely heavily on animal-based and ultra-processed ingredients, so we have some work to do to create healthy versions.
+Luckily, there are plenty of whole food, plant-based substitutions for ingredients like milk, cheese, eggs, butter, meat, added sugar, refined flour, and excess salt.

 Popular Holiday Side Dishes